endowdly/GoPS/README.md

 ## Install

-Clone this repository, unzip, and insall into your `ModulePath`.
+Clone this repository, unzip, and install into your `ModulePath`.